There are several skin markings that are considered normal in newborns.

 Pink marks that are caused by dilated capillaries under the skin may occur on the forehead just above the nose, in the upper eyelids, or at the back of the neck (where they are called stork bites).
 This type of birthmark fades as the infant grows but sometimes remains as a faint mark that becomes brighter when the infant becomes excited or upset.

-Milia are tiny, pearly white cysts that are normally found over the nose and cheeks.
+Milia are tiny, pearly white cysts that are common and normally found over the nose and cheeks.
 They are caused by plugged sweat gland ducts.
 Milia become smaller or disappear over a period of weeks.

 White or yellowish cysts are sometimes found on the gums or in the center of the roof of the mouth (called Epstein pearls).
 They do not require treatment.
 These cysts go away in 1 to 2 weeks.